korito1416/ClimateSocialPolicy/Appendix.rst

 where the distance between two grid points are :math:`\Delta x, \Delta y, \Delta z`

-We now approximate value function on grid points and use short-hand notation :math:`v(x_i,y_j,z_k) \doteq v_{i,j,k}` and so on.
+We approximate value function on grid points and use short-hand notation :math:`v(x_i,y_j,z_k) \doteq v_{i,j,k}` and so on.

 The partial derivatives :math:`\partial_x v(x,y,z)` can be approximated